aakordas/mj-semantic-checker/README.md

 A semantic checker for MiniJava programs, using the visitor pattern.
 If a program is semantically correct, it prints in the standard output, the offsets of the fields and the methods of the classes.
+These offsets are defined as:

+  - 1 byte for `boolean` types
+  - 4 bytes for `integer` types
+  - 8 bytes for `int[]`,  classes and functions

 MiniJava is a subset of Java, it has many familiar features and it can be fully compiled with `javac`.
 The BNF version of MiniJava can be found